pTSern/VSCodeConfigs/README.md

 <p align="center"><strong>VSCode Configuration</strong></p>
-The configuration for the VSCode.
+The configuration for the [Visual Studio Code](https://code.visualstudio.com/).
+- Using this configuration helps you to read my code more easily.
+- Maybe it makes you code faster.

 ## Table of contents
 - [Extension](#Extension)